Tripura – Culture and Tradition

 Instruments like Sarinda and Chongprang are also used by people here during music and dance.
-People here have their own different traditions and they try to preserve it through their songs and dances and perform them during weddings, religious rituals and festivals.
+People here have their own different traditions and they try to preserve them through their songs and dances and perform them during weddings, religious rituals, and festivals.
 The Garia dance of the Tripuri people here is a kind of religious dance.

 Art and Crafts

 Tripura is famous for its wonderful and fine handicrafts.
 Most of the handicrafts available here are made from cane and bamboo.
 The tribes of the state are experienced in making amazing handicrafts out of these natural raw materials.
 Items are made here from handloom and bamboo is very popular.
-The major items you can find in the markets are jewelry, furniture of cane, lamps, bamboo dining table, and floor mats and ornamental articles.
+The major items you can find in the markets are jewelry, furniture of cane, lamps, bamboo dining tables, floor mats, and ornamental articles.